AlexPayment/cookie-monster-rs/README.md

 #### `gdb`

-On Debian and derived distros, the following package need to be installed:
+On Debian and derived distros, the following package needs to be installed:

 ```sh
 sudo apt-get install gdb-multiarch